ziyin-worku/July2025Cohort-Hackathon1/README.md

 ## 👥 Peer Group Collaboration

-To foster teamwork and ensure success for everyone, participants will be organized into **peer groups**.
+To foster teamwork and ensure success for everyone, participants will be required to collaborate with their **peer groups**.

 ### Peer Group Structure:
 - **Support**: Collaborate with your group members, share ideas, and troubleshoot issues together.
-- **Leadership**: Each group will have a designated **peer group leader** responsible for guiding members and ensuring timely submissions.
+- **Leadership**: Each group's **peer group leader** will be responsible for guiding members and ensuring timely submissions.
 - **Recognition**: Peer groups where all members successfully submit their portfolios by the deadline will receive **special recognition** during the Award Ceremony.

 **Benefits of Peer Groups:**